Key takeaways

 If you’d rather keep your home, you can do so by buying the service provider out at any time before the end of the term.

-How are HEAs different from home equity loans (HELs) and home equity lines of credit (HELOCs)?
+A better question is how are HEAs different from traditional ways of accessing home equity, such as home equity loans (HELs) and home equity lines of credit (HELOCs)?

 Don’t let the acronyms confuse you: HEAs are very different from both HELs and HELOCs.